History & Traditions

 Donut Assembly

-One of Brearley’s favorite and gustatory traditions, the Donut Assembly brings Lower and Upper School students together to eat doughnuts and create a circle from youngest to oldest minus the middle.
+One of Brearley’s favorite and gustatory traditions, the Donut Assembly brings Lower and Upper School students together to eat donuts and create a circle from youngest to oldest minus the middle.
 This special time allows for friendship, camaraderie and mentoring between the two divisions.

 Our Growing Footprint